Aniumbott/MICHAEL/README.md

 ## MICHAEL v1.0 (My Inteligent Character Having An Enhanced Loyalty)

 ## Details
-It is a personal voice assistant program made wtith __Python__.
-It can responses on your commans in a particular way.
-It is not an AI or made with ML, It is a simple interactive program, Which I started to create from 23 Julay 2020 as a project to boost my skills.
+It is a personal voice assistant program made with Python.
+It can responses on your commands in a particular way.
+It is not an AI or made with ML, It is a simple interactive program, Which I started to create from 23 July 2020 as a project to boost my skills.

 ## Features :